Magazine article

 Hassan Rezaee is a Montreal-based data scientist with experience in machine learning, applied AI, and product development.

-He co-founded OneClick Practice and focuses on bringing technical clarity to questions at the intersection of data science, clinical practice, and mental health.
+At TIL, he focuses on bringing technical clarity to questions at the intersection of data science, clinical practice, and mental health.

 Editor & Contributor